phizeroth/bookpick/README.md

-Flickpick
+Bookpick
 =========

 Some mucking about
 ------------------

-This will be a simple Python console program which connects to a simple Sqlite database.
+This is a simple Python program to randomly select a book from multiple book club members' ranked lists.

-The purpose is to help me and my girlfriend decide what movies to fucking watch because we're indecisive bastards.